Here's our selection of the best, and most fun, kids 26" wheel mountain bikesRead More

 As feet are usually the main stopping mechanism for small children, many balance bikes don’t have brakes.
 They add cost and complexity, so those brands that do fit them often only feature a rear brake to allow children to start to master braking before they move onto pedals.

 As the Pinto and Skøg need front and rear brakes for the pedal bike mode you also get them at the balance bike stage.
-Your child doesn’t need to use them from the outset, but it means that as they gain confidence on the balance bike they can start to practise using the brakes.
+Your child doesn’t need to use them from the outset, but it means that as they gain confidence on the balance bike they can start to practice using the brakes.
 This removes one of the difficulties some children find with the transition to a pedal bike - having the learn to use pedals and brakes at the same time.

 The brake levers on the Pinto and Skøg are made by Tektro, a reputable brand, and the levers are micro adjustable that allows you to alter them to fit the size of your child’s hand.